diegozea/MIToS.jl/docs/src/MSA.md

 - The **percentage of identity** (PID) between each sequence of the MSA or its mean value with `percentidentity` and `meanpercentidentity`.

-The percentage identity between two aligned sequences it's a common measure of sequence similarity and it's used by the `hobohmI` method to estimate and reduce MSA redundancy.
+The percentage identity between two aligned sequences is a common measure of sequence similarity and is used by the `hobohmI` method to estimate and reduce MSA redundancy.
-**MIToS functions to calculate percent identity don't align the sequences, they need sequences already aligned.** Full gaps columns don't count to the align length.
+**MIToS functions to calculate percent identity don't align the sequences, they need already aligned sequences.** Full gaps columns don't count to the alignment length.

 ```@example msa_describe
 using MIToS.MSA